MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ## Options for running quantum programs

+Azure Quantum offers a variety of tools to help you learn about quantum programming and develop your quantum solutions with Q#.
+Depending on your level of coding, quantum knowledge, and objectives, you may prefer different tools for running your quantum programs.

-You can run quantum programs in three environments:
+You can run quantum programs in three development environments:

 - **Azure Quantum website:** Use Copilot to write, run, and explain Q# code in your browser.
 No installation or Azure account required.
 - **Azure portal:** Manage your Azure subscription and quantum workspace, where you can write and run Q# and Python programs in Jupyter Notebooks.
 No installation required.